 The NDIS Commission has a Compliance and Enforcement policy that provides more information about our approach to maximise compliance with the Act, manage risks to NDIS participants and how we may utilise our tools.

 The Compliance and enforcement actions register contains information on compliance activities we have undertaken, including banning orders we have issued.
-It is updated on a regular basis.
+It is updated on a regular basis and available at Search for banning orders and other compliance decisions.

 The NDIS Commission Regulatory Priorities identify the key quality and safeguarding issues we will focus on in our compliance and enforcement activities.